alyersin/Algorithmic-Geometry/README.md

-**Algorithmic Geometry**
+# Algorithmic Geometry

 This project is a C# application developed as part of university studies at "Ovidius" University of Constanța, focusing on exploring algorithmic approaches to geometric problems.
-This app demonstrates concepts and techniques learned in our coursework.

-**Table of Contents**
+# Table of Contents

 About the Project
 Features